hyperledger-archives/composer-sample-applications/README.md

 The repository contains sample applications written against the [Hyperledger Composer](https://hyperledger.github.io/composer/)

-Currently this contains the code and scripts for the ['Getting Started'](./getting-started/README.md) tutorial.
+Currently this contains the code and scripts for the ['DigitalProperty-App'](./packages/digitalproperty-app/README.md) tutorial.

 We welcome Pull Requests for new applications - please see the [contributing notes](https://github.com/hyperledger/composer/blob/master/CONTRIBUTING.md).